csvn/ng-esm/README.md

 class Greeter {}
 ```

-If we would add `greeter` as a dependency to an angular module, we could then use `<my-greeter greeting="Hello"></my-greeter>` to create a component, and the `GreeterService.sayHello('Gabe')` to make all greeter components say hello.
+If we would add `greeter` as a dependency to an AngularJS module, we could then use `<my-greeter greeting="Hello"></my-greeter>` to create a component, and the `GreeterService.sayHello('Gabe')` to make all greeter components say hello.

 ### NgModule